kahnwong/karnwong.me/content/posts/spark-on-kubernetes/index.md

         found_break_even_point = True
 ```

+### Why GKE Autopilot

+Traditionally, when you're creating a kubernetes cluster, you'll have to attach nodes yourself.
+This means, if you're running spark jobs where the compute requirement exceeds the available capacity, your jobs won't be able to start.
+By using GKE Autopilot, GCP automatically provision nodes and attach to your GKE cluster automatically, which means you won't ever face "insufficient cpu / memory" errors.

 ## Closing

 If you're already using kubernetes, and also use spark for data processing, migrating workloads to k8s can reduce a significant amount of cost.
 For our case, existing spark jobs is run in a 4vCPU/16GB VM (`109.79 USD / Month`), and this cause a lot of dent in our bills.
 But if we migrate to spark on k8s, it would only cost us around`16.41 USD / month` 😱.
 So that's a whopping 85% price reduction 🤯.